Ten-Day War: Casualties

 Due to the short duration and low intensity of the war, casualties were not high.
-According to Slovenian estimates, the JNA suffered 44 fatalities and 146 wounded, while the Slovenians had 19 killed and 182 wounded.
-Twelve foreign nationals were killed in the conflict, principally journalists and Bulgarian truck drivers who had strayed into the line of fire.
+According to Slovenian estimates, the JNA suffered 44 fatalities and 146 wounded, while the Slovenians had 19 killed and 182 wounded, six Slovenian civilians were killed.
+Twelve foreign nationals were also killed in the conflict, principally journalists and Bulgarian truck drivers who had strayed into the line of fire.
 4,692 JNA soldiers and 252 federal police officers were captured by the Slovenian side.
-According to post-war assessments made by the JNA, its material losses amounted to 31 tanks, 22 armoured personnel carriers, 6 helicopters, 6,787 infantry weapons, 87 artillery pieces and 124 air defence weapons damaged, destroyed or confiscated.
+According to post-war assessments made by the JNA, its material losses amounted to 31 tanks, 22 armoured personnel carriers, six helicopters, 6,787 infantry weapons, 87 artillery pieces and 124 air defence weapons damaged, destroyed or confiscated.
 Property damage was not heavy, due to the scattered and short-term nature of the fighting.

-Ljubljana Airport bombing

-In the opening stages of the Ten-Day War, SFR Yugoslav authorities bombed the airport.
-Two Austrian journalists were injured, and several commercial aircraft were damaged in the process.

 Holmec incident

 The border station at Holmec was the location of an alleged war crime perpetrated by Slovenian TO forces on 28 June, and filmed by the Austrian public broadcasting station ORF.
 Video footage shows a small group of JNA soldiers standing or walking slowly with raised hands, holding up a white sheet in an apparent attempt to surrender.
 Moments later, gunfire is heard and the soldiers fall or jump to the ground.
 Neither the origin of the gunfire nor its exact effect are clearly visible on the video segment.
 Slovene officials maintain that the JNA soldiers jumped for cover and were not hit, and that the matter was thoroughly investigated years ago.
 However, the incident sparked renewed public debate after the footage was shown on Serbian TV station B92 in 2006, with many claiming that the soldiers were shot and killed by Slovenian TO troops and that Slovenia is trying to cover up the affair.

 The fate of the JNA soldiers identified on the footage is disputed.
 One report claims that the soldiers are still alive, 15 years after the conflict.
 Other reports identify three young soldiers as victims (Zoran Ješić, Goran Maletić and Antonio Šimunović) and claim that they were killed in the Holmec incident.